gtalarico/django-vue-template/README.md

 The dual dev server setup allows you to take advantage of webpack's development server with hot module replacement.
-Proxy config in `vue.config.js` is used to router the requests back to django's Api.
+Proxy config in `vue.config.js` is used to route the requests back to django's Api on port 8000.

 If you would rather run a single dev server, you can run Django's development server only on `:8000`, but you have to build build the Vue app first